aaurdanet/SMARTMONEY-Website/README.md

 <!>TODOS<!>

-We have included videos so you can check it out!
+We have included videos of the prototypes and final product.
+Check them out!
 Link: https://www.youtube.com/watch?v=6dP4LYqnzZg